TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

 date:   2024-09-02 11:11:40 -0800
 categories: AI
 ---
 When I was 11 years old I was told I had a learning disability called [Dysgraphia](https://en.wikipedia.org/wiki/Dysgraphia), although it's now called "an impairment in written expression" by the DSM-5.
 This wasn't a surprise given my handwriting was pretty bad, writing even the slightest bit legibly took forever, and by the 4th grade I was already starting to lose points on assignments because I'd lose track of what I had written.
-Thankfully, a middle school guidance counselor was reasonably well read on it and got me an accommodation to use my laptop for notes, assignments, and tests.
+Thankfully, a middle school guidance counselor was reasonably well-read on it and got me an accommodation to use my laptop for notes, assignments, and tests.

-Dysgraphia isn't super well known.
+Dysgraphia isn't super well-known.
 It's also, given the DSM-5 name, not well categorized yet.
 All that is to say, everyone's experience of this may be different.
 Just in case you think I'm full of it, I'll quote from the report of an occupational therapist who tested me when I was 15.

 > Standardized testing reveals significant deficits in visual motor integration (scores in the first percentile visual motor search and visual motor speed) for an individual in his age group.
 Standardized testing also indicates moderate deficits in 2 areas of fine motor function (fine motor precision and manual dexterity) for an individual in his age group.
 Deficits in these areas affect an individual's ability to complete graphomotor tasks with adequate speed, legibility, and efficiency.
 Ted demonstrates rapid hand fatigue with only g minutes of continuous writing.

 I never actually read this report until this week.
-I remember my mom sending it to me an my eyes glazed over after the first paragraph.
+I remember my mom sending it to me and my eyes glazing over after reading the first paragraph.
 I was a pretty unfocused kid and as long as that report let me type for standardized tests \(like the SAT\), then I was happy.

 But hey!
 I'm a part of the 1%! ... of the slowest hand-writers.
-Maybe visual motor integration changes significantly between 15 and 27 but given that the test was for adolescents and adults, I'm just going to consider it broadly applicable.
+Maybe visual motor integration changes significantly between 15 and 27 but given that the test was for adolescents and adults, I will consider it broadly applicable.

-I'm not sure how interpret 1%.
+I'm not sure how to interpret 1%.
 If one were to have a 1st percentile IQ, they'd have an IQ of roughly 65.
-On the other hand 1% is still a large population.
-There were 1200 kids in my highschool, implying there might have been 12 other kids who wrote slower than I did.
-I believe there were at least 3-4 others in my highschool that typed (at least for tests) so this math _sort of_ works out.
+On the other hand, 1% is still a large population.
+There were 1200 kids in my high school, implying there might have been 12 other kids who wrote slower than I did.
+I believe there were at least 3-4 others in my high school that typed (at least for tests) so this math _sort of_ works out.

 > dysgraphia is common in children with autism spectrum disorder (ASD) and/or attention deficit hyperactivity disorder (ADHD). [source](https://my.clevelandclinic.org/health/diseases/23294-dysgraphia)

 The only thing I was diagnosed with while a kid was Dysgraphia which as far as I can tell isn't super common.
 For one, lol.
-Without directly outing much more of my medical history, I'll generally refer you back to the line where, at 15 years old, a four page document about _me specifically_ made my eyes glaze over.
+Without directly outing much more of my medical history, I'll generally refer you back to the line where, at 15 years old, a four-page document about _me specifically_ made my eyes glaze over.

 Secondly, I'll use this to speculate that some of those in that 1% might have had ASD, in such forms that they required different schooling, attention, or classes.
 In middle school and high school I was in the "default" tracked classes i.e. I wasn't in any special needs programs, foundation-focused/remedial courses, or accelerated/honors classes.
 I wonder if I was simply isolated from seeing other students who struggled with this in the same way I did.

 > Q: Wasn't this supposed to be a blog post about MNIST and Machine Learning?

-Yeah yeah we're getting to it.
+Yeah yeah, we're getting to it.

 ### MNIST

 Last week, I was reading the [fast.ai chapter on MNIST](https://github.com/fastai/fastbook/blob/master/04_mnist_basics.ipynb).
 For the unaware, it's a classification problem in computer vision.
 Given a 28x28 image of a single digit \[0-9\], predict the digit.
-They use this once-state-of-the-art  model architecture called ResNet18 as an example of what's theoretically possible with a large and well designed model.
+They use this once-state-of-the-art model architecture called ResNet18 as an example of what's theoretically possible with a large and well-designed model.

-That gets met thinking, if RestNet is able to get ~95% accuracy, how would it do on my atrocious handwriting?
+That gets me thinking, if RestNet can get ~95% accuracy, how would it do on my atrocious handwriting?

 ![Image](/assets/images/handwriting_example.png)

 Yes, that first number is really supposed to be a 0.

-### So, how do I actually get examples of my handwriting?
+### So, how do I get examples of my handwriting?

-Well, I shouldn't use a mouse or a trackpad... that wouldn't really be a fair comparison to handwritten digits.
+Well, I shouldn't use a mouse or a trackpad... that wouldn't be a fair comparison to handwritten digits.

 I do have an iPad though, I guess I'll just open Goodnotes, choose a gird-ruled template, and write digits inside each box.
 Easy enough.
 The first box looks like it's 64 pixels wide with a border of 3 pixels.
 Cool.